 When DNO entered the Kurdistan region of Iraq in 2004 as the first international oil company in the region since the late 1950s, Kurdistan was virtually unexplored.
 This gave DNO a head start.

 It was a geologist's dream come true.
-Kurdistan contains one of the richest oil and gas structures in the world; it was as exciting as when the gold diggers discovered the Klondike region during the Gold Rush.
+Kurdistan contains one of the richest oil and gas structures in the world.

-The Zagros mountains that spread over Kurdistan – where DNO has two licenses and its biggest producing field (Tawke) – are home to some of the largest undeveloped hydrocarbon reservoirs in the world.
+The Zagros mountains that spread over Kurdistan – where DNO has its biggest producing fields, Tawke and Peshkabir – are home to some of the largest undeveloped hydrocarbon reservoirs in the world.

 These mountains are part of the Alpine-Himalayan mountain chain that stretches across much of Southwest Asia and the Middle East.
 The Zagros mountains were formed after the Arabian and Eurasian plates collided during the late Cretaceous period some 70 million years ago, and contain many anticlines – arch-shaped folds in the rocks that form many excellent hydrocarbon traps.
 This is what the geologists want to find.